In-depth Investigation only on RMHP

 “You think it’s a horrible mistake and then you find they [Western Milling] knew the risks and disregarded the FDA’s advice,” Flanigan says.
 “They didn’t care.”

 The company issued a recall of Western Blend Horse Feed on September 25 stating the feed was “potentially contaminated” with monensin.
-Cambria Ross, from Temcula, put her horses on the feed days prior.
+Cambria Ross, from Temecula, put her horses on the feed days prior.
 She says her formerly healthy horses now suffer from permanent neurologic damage, elevated troponin levels, and one has a heart murmur.
 Ross says she is enraged.
 “They’ve been poisoning horses for years.
 They [Western Milling] need to do the right thing.”

-The horse owners are represented by attorney Andrew Yaffa of Grossman Roth Yaffa Cohen, P.A., from Coral Gables, Florida.
+The horse owners are represented by attorney Andy Yaffa of Grossman Roth Yaffa Cohen, P.A., from Coral Gables, Florida.
 “I want to see my clients compensated appropriately for all of the damages caused by Western Milling’s acts and further for Western Milling to finally take corrective action to ensure this never happens again [sic],” says Yaffa.

 And horses aren’t the only animals that have allegedly died from Western Milling’s tainted feed.
 Court documents state in August 2014, Western Milling allegedly paid over $2.6 million to the owners of cattle that consumed “excessively high levels” of monensin.
 More than 850 cattle died.